 Your child will be completing all their learning through their virtual school, both online and offline.
-They will have received all the details they need on how to log in, but if they run into any problems or have any questions, they should ask their teacher.
+They will have received all the details they need on how to connect, but if they run into any problems or have any questions, they should ask their teacher.

 Our virtual school experience allows your child to check in each day, attend lessons, receive and submit assignments, and collaborate with their peers, all in one location.
 It's vital they have a laptop or tablet that supports this.
+BISB primary students have school iPads to use.

 Remind your child to keep it fully charged and updated.
-And even though part of your child's learning is now done online, having access to pens, paper and other standard school equipment is still equally important for their offline study.
+Even though part of your child's learning is now done online, having access to pens, paper and other standard school equipment is still equally important for their offline study.

-Your child's day will run like a normal school day as far as possible, with teachers contactable in real-time between the hours of 7.00am to 1.45pm, and via email outside of these hours.
+Your child's day will run like a normal school day as far as possible, with teachers contactable in real-time between the hours of 8:00am to 3:30pm and by email outside these hours.